suren-atoyan/monaco-loader/README.md

 ### Introduction

-The library exports types and the utility called `monaco`, the last one has two methods
+The library exports types and the utility called `loader`, the last one has two methods

 * [.config](#config)
 * [.init](#init)